 2. Find words from the above passage that mean opposite to the following:

 (a) dead (b) detached (c) stiff (d) hind.

 Our ancestors had great difficulty in getting books.
-Now, our difficulty is what to read.
-There are books and books but our hours of reading are very few.
+Now, our difficulty lies in what to read.
+There are innumerable books but our hours of reading are very few.
 Therefore, the choice becomes essential.
 We should be very careful about what we read.
 There are books that poison our lives by suggesting evils.
 We should keep them at arm’s length.

 We should read only those books which have stood the test of time.
 Such books are our great classics like the Ramayana and the Gita.
 They contain the wisdom of our sages and saints.
 They have appealed to mankind from generation to generation.
 Reading such books has an ennobling influence on our mind and character.
 It gives us spiritual enjoyment.
 These books give us instruction with entertainment.
 They represent our ancient culture.
 High ideas to be followed by us have been set by them in front of us.
 They are our best friends, best guides, and the best treasure.

 (a) there is a great number of books available to us